-In addition, holders of an aggregate of up to 163,916,832 shares of our Class B common stock are entitled to rights with respect to registration of these shares under the Securities Act pursuant to our amended and restated registration rights agreement, or RRA.
+In addition, certain holders of our Class B common stock are entitled to rights with respect to registration of these shares under the Securities Act pursuant to our amended and restated registration rights agreement, or RRA.
 If these holders of our Class B common stock, by exercising their registration rights, sell a large number of shares, they could adversely affect the market price for our Class A common stock.
-We have also registered the offer and sale of all shares of Class A common stock that we may issue under our equity compensation plans.

-An aggregate of approximately 6.1 million shares of our Class B common stock that are beneficially owned by George Kurtz, our President and Chief Executive Officer and a member of our board of directors, and Burt Podbere, our Chief Financial Officer, are pledged to secure obligations of Mr. Kurtz and Mr. Podbere under certain loan agreements.
-In the case of nonpayment at maturity or another event of default (including but not limited to the borrower's inability to satisfy a margin call, which may be instituted by the lender following certain declines in our stock price), the lender or any transferee (in the event that the lender had assigned or otherwise transferred its rights under the pledge to a non-affiliate) may exercise its rights under the applicable loan agreement to foreclose on and sell shares pledged to cover the amount due under the loan, provided that no sales of the pledged shares may be made to third parties by the lender until 180 days after June 11, 2019, which is the date of the final prospectus used in connection with our initial public offering, or 120 days after June 11, 2019 by any transferee unaffiliated with the lender.
+As of January 31, 2020, an aggregate of approximately 5.5 million shares of our Class B common stock that are beneficially owned by George Kurtz, our President and Chief Executive Officer and a member of our board of directors, and Burt Podbere, our Chief Financial Officer, are pledged to secure obligations of Mr. Kurtz and Mr. Podbere under certain loan agreements.
+In the case of nonpayment at maturity or another event of default (including but not limited to the borrower's inability to satisfy a margin call, which may be instituted by the lender following certain declines in our stock price), the lender or any transferee (in the event that the lender had assigned or otherwise transferred its rights under the pledge to a non-affiliate) may exercise its rights under the applicable loan agreement to foreclose on and sell shares pledged to cover the amount due under the loan.
 Any transfers or sales of such pledged shares may cause the price of our Class A common stock to decline.